 A trip to the Valdichiana Senese to learn about local craftsmanship and the golden hands of local artisans

-Emiliano is just one of the many craftsmen who create unique creations in the Valdichiana Senese.
-In the coming weeks we will tell the stories of the other expert masters of art and craftsmanship who open the doors of their shops every day to create ceramics, musical instruments, jewels and much more.
-Follow us to discover them all.
-And if you missed it, take a look at our video, where you can see the craftsmen at work.
+Veronica of Laboratorio San Rocco is just one of the many artisans who make unique creations in the Valdichiana Senese.
+In the coming weeks we will tell the stories of the other expert masters of arts and crafts who open the doors of their workshops every day to create ceramics, musical instruments, jewelry and more.
+Follow us to find out about them all.
+And if you missed it check out our video, where you can see the artisans at work.

-If you are curious to get to know Emiliano and the other artisans of the Valdichiana Senese live, book the Valdichiana Living Artisans Tour.
-For an all-round experience, we have also thought of a 3-day stay to get to know the Valdichiana Senese, explore the artisan shops and eat the typical products of the area.
-Check it out here.
+If you’re curious to meet Veronica and the other Valdichiana Senese artisans live, book the Valdichiana Living Artisans Tour.
+For a well-rounded experience, we’ve also thought of a 3-day stay to get to know the Valdichiana Senese, explore the artisan stores, and eat local products.
+Take a look here.